Domikohlh/citation_val_agentic_ai/README.md

 **Non-Production Status**: This code is experimental.
 It has not undergone security auditing or performance optimization.

 **Third-Party Rights**: This software includes automated agents capable of retrieving and processing digital documents.
-It is the end-user's responsibility to respect Copyright Law and Robots.txt policies.
+It is the end-user's responsibility to respect Copyright policies.
 This tool should not be used to bypass paywalls or download content without authorization.

 **Google Services**: This project utilizes Google Vertex AI and Google Drive APIs.
 Users are responsible for their own API costs and quota management.